0ortmann/Seminar-Kontext-Adaptierte-Systeme/README.md

 Repo is for my presentation slides + text

 **Note**: Theme (University exclusive) is not included, so the latex build will fail if you do not change the theme.
-Furthermore, the images for UHH logo are not included.
+Furthermore, the images for UHH and VSIS logo are not included.

+The paper is (mostly) built with [this](https://vsis-www.informatik.uni-hamburg.de/vsis/teaching/templates) from UHH VSIS template for course papers.

 #### Graphics: